Stochastic versus Deterministic in Stochastic Gradient Descent: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we conduct numerical experiments to support our theoretical results and provide further discussion.
-All experiments are executed in MATLAB R2023b (version 23.2.0.2365128) on a desktop computer equipped with 64 GB of memory, an Intel Core i9-12900K processor (3.2 GHz).
+This section presents numerical experiments to support our theoretical results and provide further discussion.
+We run all tests in MATLAB R2023b on a desktop computer with 64 GB RAM and an Intel Core i9-12900K CPU.